 - Celebrating wins is more fun together.

 A study on couples who side hustle shows they’re more likely to stick with their projects and achieve results, especially when pursuing big financial goals like a vacation or home purchase.
-You can read more about how couples work toward joint achievements in this guide to making money as a couple.

 Splitting Responsibilities Cuts Stress